Coming soon: A major revision of this article

 I realize every analogy has its limitations, including the human statue in Nebuchadnezzar’s dream.
 None of the empires in the dream grew out of the previous one as one part of a human body is attached to or grows out of another.
 The image of the statue was accurate enough, however, to identify two of the empires as having two parts: arms for the Medo-Persian, and legs for the Roman.
 So we can expect the fifth empire to represent ten entities, whether nations or people.
 But I think there is no reason to believe the ten will be from the old Roman empire, either the western or eastern part.

-I also am convinced the fifth empire is not the European Union.
+I also am convinced the fifth empire isn’t the European Union.
 Many believe that the EU (European Union) is the revived Roman empire, but several of the EU members lie outside the boundaries of the old Roman empire.
-People from those countries might have migrated from territory originally occupied by Rome, but I think there are other reasons the EU could not be the fifth empire.
+People from those countries might have migrated from territory originally occupied by Rome, but I think there are other reasons the EU couldn’t be the fifth empire.

 First, there are more than ten members of the EU.
 When the EU formed in 1957, then known as the European Community, it had only six members.
 Three more nations joined in 1973 and one in 1981, raising the total to ten and convincing Christians worldwide that the EC would become the “beast.”
 But two more nations joined in the late 1980’s, raising the total to 12 and of this writing in 2012, there are 27 member nations.
 Second, the primary function of the EU is the economic development of its members, not world domination, and there is little talk of a united military force.

-The EU’s goals are nothing at all like those of a military or political world empire and it has many more than ten members, so it is a very unlikely candidate for the fifth empire of Nebuchadnezzar’s dream.
+The EU’s goals are nothing at all like those of a military or political world empire and it has many more than ten members, so it’s an unlikely candidate for the fifth empire of Nebuchadnezzar’s dream.

 There is a religion today that meets all these criteria.
 It presents itself as pure and righteous, is very aggressive — even militant — has been victorious in the past and is determined to conquer.
 That religion is Islam.
 In fact, Muslim clerics identify the white horse and rider in Revelation 6:2 as Islam.